-Join Kevin Skoglund for an in-depth discussion in this video Fixtures and factories, part of RSpec Testing Framework with Ruby.
+Join Kevin Skoglund for an in-depth discussion in this video Fixtures and factories, part of Ruby: Testing with RSpec.

 - The testing world is a very big place.
 There's an entire ecosystem of tools to help solve common problems and pain points.
 Throughout this chapter I'm going to introduce you to some of the most common tools.
 After you learn the fundamentals of testing in RSpec, this is the area where you should continue your education and growth.
 We'll begin by talking about Fixtures and Factories.
 We've seen how you can create new objects and save them to a database while you're working in RSpec.
 There's nothing wrong with that approach, and you can get a lot of mileage out of it.